Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 If the University honors a request for anonymity, or the Complainant chooses not to respond to communications from the Title IX office, the University’s ability to meaningfully investigate a Report of Prohibited Conduct or take corrective action may be limited.

-The term “Supportive Measures” refers to non-disciplinary, non-punitive individualized services offered by the University as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-Such measures are designed to restore or preserve equal access to the education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University’s educational environment, or deter Prohibited Conduct.
+The term “Supportive Measures” refers to non-disciplinary, non-punitive individualized services offered by the University as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent.
+Such measures are designed to restore or preserve equal access to the employment or education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University’s educational environment, or deter Prohibited Conduct.
 Supportive measures cannot punish or discipline the Respondent.

 The range of potential Supportive Measures includes: